Latest weather observations guide

-You can choose which units are used on your forecast display e.g. Celsius or Fahrenheit for temperature by clicking on 'Settings' tab at the top of the page.
-Additionally, you can see more information by clicking on the 'More Detail' box which will open all forecast element rows at once.
-However each element can be opened and closed independently by using the blue arrows on the right
+You can choose which units are used on your forecast display e.g. Celsius or Fahrenheit for temperature by clicking on the settings cog wheel at the top of the page.

 For more about the information and symbols included in the five day forecast, see our Key to symbols and terms.

 The map view allows you to view recent weather data for the UK for both specific observing locations and mapped information such as radar and satellite pictures.
 Observations cover a range of elements including weather, temperature, wind speed and direction.
-Alternatively, mapped observational information is available in the form of rainfall radar, visible and infra-red cloud satellite images and pressure maps.
+Alternatively, mapped observational information is available in the form of rainfall radar, cloud cover images and temperature.

-To display your chosen observation type, select one of the options from the map menu on the right.
-A key is provided below the timeline if appropriate, you can also find a more detailed key Key to symbols and terms.
+To display your chosen observation type, select one of the options from the map menu at the top right.
+A key is provided on the right hand side of the map if appropriate.

 To view observations for a particular time, click on the appropriate section of the time bar below the map.
 You can also animate your past weather observations using the play button.
-The time for which the observation is valid is shown to the bottom right of the map below the map menu.
+The time for which the observation is valid is highlighted in the time bar below the map.

 The observations that you see are based on the nearest observing site to your chosen forecast site.
 If you want to view observations for another location you will need to change your chosen forecast site.